04 Sep The Best of Clean Beauty

 Mineral Fusion Pressed Powder Foundation– If you are a MAC StudioFix fan, try this one out.
 It has good color pay-off and is pretty long-wearing.
 Paired with a good concealer or a liquid foundation, you can get camera-ready full coverage.

 RMS Beauty ‘Uncoverup’ – Perfect for the minimalist.
 Doubles as a sheer to medium foundation and spot concealer.
 Minimal ingredients.
 Set with their ‘Un-Powder’ for a matte look with more staying power.
-This is what I currently use.

 Mineral Fusion Concealer Duo Really love the texture and coverage of this one for the delicate under eye area.
 Apply with the fingertip to blend effortlessly into the skin.